shofiq301/movie_app/README.md

-# iOS Practical test by Md Shofiulla
+# iOS Movie app
-This is a practical test repository.
-It is done by following the instructions.
+This is a example repository.
+It is done by using TMDB api.

 ## Description
 In this project, there is a single view application where users can search movie names and see the list of movies in a table view according the search query.